amirhanov/backgroundVideo/README.md

 <img align="right" src="" width="250"/>

+Hello everyone, in this project we will learn how to create a video background for the application.
+Consider two options: firsr - native without other SDK and second - using Cocoa Pods.

 If you like the project, do not forget to put star and follow me on GitHub: